Btate712/rails_wine_project/Application_Checklist.md

   - Wine
     - Has many reviews
     - Has many users through reviews
+    - Belongs to variety
+  - Variety
+    - Has many wines

 - How will you implement a user submittable attribute on the join table of the many to many relationship?